Skip to content

 HashcatAn open-source, GPU-accelerated password-recovery tool that cracks hundreds of hash and authentication algorithms using dictionary, rule, mask, and hybrid attacks.

-Hashcat is the most widely used password-recovery tool, written by Jens Steube (atom) and developed as an open-source project.
-It runs on CPUs and GPUs via OpenCL/CUDA, supports more than 300 hash modes (NTLM, bcrypt, scrypt, Kerberos AS-REP, WPA2, KeePass, etc.), and offers wordlist, rule-based, brute-force, mask, hybrid, and association attacks.
-Penetration testers and red teams use it to crack stolen hashes during engagements, while defenders use it to audit password strength, validate KDF parameters, and benchmark detection of offline cracking attempts.
-Cracking hashes obtained without authorization or relating to third-party users may violate computer-misuse and privacy laws.
+Hashcat is the most widely used password-recovery tool, written by Jens Steube (atom) and released as open source in 2015.
+It runs on CPUs and GPUs via OpenCL/CUDA/HIP, supports more than 300 hash modes (NTLM, bcrypt, scrypt, Kerberos AS-REP/TGS, WPA2, KeePass, etc.), and offers wordlist, rule-based, brute-force, mask, hybrid, and association attacks.
+Penetration testers and red teams use it to crack stolen hashes during engagements, while defenders use it to audit password strength and validate key-derivation-function (KDF) parameters.

 Running hashcat -m 1000 against extracted NTLM hashes with a rockyou+rules wordlist.